 - 2. All documentation and information available to the Directors by reason of their office shall be confidential in nature and may not be disclosed in any way, unless expressly resolved otherwise by the Board of Directors. - 3.
-Where the Director is a legal entity, the duty of confidentiality falls on the representative of the entity, without prejudice to his/her obligation to report to the entity.
+Where the Director is a legal entity belonging to the public sector, the duty of confidentiality falls on the representative of the entity, without prejudice to his/her obligation to report to the entity.